reilabs/cairo-hints/examples/rust_sqrt/README.md

 ## Testing

-The command for running tests is: `scarb hints-test --oracle-server http://127.0.0.1:3000 --layout all_cairo`
+The command for running tests is: `scarb hints-test --layout all_cairo`

 ## Note